pietersap/dataminds-azureML-tensorflow-face/readme.md

 We are using the outputs folder and the shared folder.
 More info:   https://docs.microsoft.com/en-gb/azure/machine-learning/desktop-workbench/how-to-read-write-files

 Input training data and the pretrained model are read from the shared folder.
 This is a requirement, since these files are to large to be saved in the project folder.
 Otherwise, they would need to be copied to the compute target every time an experiment is submitted.
-The shared folder is found with the environment variable "AZUREML_NATIVE_SHARE_DIRECTORY" in the workbench env.
+The shared folder is found with the environment variable "AZUREML_NATIVE_SHARE_DIRECTORY" in the workbench env and can be optionally changed in the 'targetname.compute' file of the compute target.

 The trained keras model (my_model.h5) is saved to the outputs/ folder.
 This folder must be named outputs/ and receives special treatment.
 It is not submitted to the compute target when submitting an experiment.
-Any outputs saved to this model, can be retrieved after a run in the GUI by selecting the run and saving the outputs to any folder.
-Files saved to the outputs folder is preferable when the script produces file that will change with every experiment (e.g. the resulting model after a run with new settings).
+Saving files to the outputs folder is preferable when the script produces file that will change with every experiment (e.g. the resulting model after a run with new settings).
 They become part of the run history.

-After training, save the model file in the project root directory so that it can be picked up by the score.py file (an alternative is to use the shared folder once again).
+Any outputs saved to this folder, can be retrieved after a run in the GUI or with the CLI.

 ## 2.2 score.py

 Score.py **generates an API schema (schema.json)** and is also **passed to the CLI to generate a scoring container image**.

 Score.py must be run as an "experiment" first.
-Make sure the required output files from the train.py script are saved to the project root directory first.
 The schema.json file is saved by run.py to the outputs/ folder.
-Retrieve this file and also save it to the working directory.
+When running as an experiment (via the GUI or with *az ml experiment submit*), the code below "if __name__ == '__main__'" will run.
+This part of the code is not relevant inside the service container image when deploying.

-The init() and run(..) methods are required.
+The init() and run(..) methods are required for deploying the service:

-Init() defines what happens when the service is first started.
+1. Init() defines what happens when the service is first started.
 In our case, this is mainly loading the model.

-Run(input_bytes) defines what happens with an input request.
+2. Run(input_bytes) defines what happens with an input request.
 Since the schema was created with DataTypes.STANDARD, it expects a string as input.
 This string is an encoded version of an input, which is decoded by run(input_bytes) to a numpy array and served to the model.
 It returns a JSON string as output (required, must be JSON serializable.
 Otherwise the created webservice will not work).

 ## 2.3 callService.py